RobertMcBrien/azure-create-vm/README.md

 </p>
 <p>
-The next step consist of naming the resource group adn selecting the region for our resource group.
+The next step consist of naming the resource group and selecting the region for our resource group.
 Choose an appropriate name for your project, and select the region you are located within.
 </p>
 <br />